KamuiKody/TaysBusinessPack/README.md

 # License 📝

 This repository was created by TayMcKenzieNZ and is under the GPL V3 license.
+It was created with the understanding that is open source and free of charge, however this does not mean that scumbag South Africans called 'Mavrick' can outright steal and reupload to their Tebex store.

 -------------------